SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 Memberwise Structure Initializers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ..
-HACK: this is currently duplicated in CustomTypes.
+HACK: this is currently duplicated in ClassesAndStructures.

 ..
 TODO: mention that structures and enums can assign a value to self during initialization,
    but classes cannot.